KIB-RUB-7/MovieBox/IntroductionToMovieBox.md

    * Search and display a list of movies retrieved from a URL;
    * Manage application data by annotating favorite movies;
    * Share movies with your contacts with iOS / Android sharing;
-   * use the native components of the phone, taking a photo or selecting it in your gallery;
+   * use the native components of the phone, taking a picture or selecting it in your gallery;

 i
 Visually, here is what our final application will look like :    ...